everlasting/mongo/README.md

 >
 kubectl create -f mongos-node3.yaml

-then you can scale mongos
+then you can scale pod
 >
 kubectl scale rc mongos1 --replicas=3
 >